Crete or Corfu: Which Island Should Be Your Next Greek Destination?

 Delicious Sofrito.

-Looking for a more popular bite?
-Then check out nouboulo, which tastes a little like Italian prosciutto and is made with pork loin.
+Are you looking for a more popular bite?
+Then check out nouboulo, which tastes like Italian prosciutto and is made with pork loin.

-Wine production is more important in Crete than in Corfu, however, Greek wines are plentiful.
+Wine production is more developed in Crete than in Corfu.
+However, Greek wines are plentiful.
 Finally, there is also kumquat!

 crete or corfu